Chang052052/rag-study-assistant/README.md

-# rag-study-assistant
-A citation-grounded RAG demo for exam-oriented PDF study
 # A Citation-Grounded RAG Study Assistant for Exam-Oriented PDF Study
+*A citation-Grounded RAG demo for Exam-Oriented PDF Study*

 ## Note
 This repository presents a small research-oriented demo of a retrieval-augmented generation (RAG) system.